mymatt/Terraform-AWS-Wordpress/README.md

 - Automates the process of Migrating an existing local wordpress site (using mysql) to AWS Creating a new Wordpress site running on EC2 instances with images served via a cloudfront distribution from an S3 bucket and an RDS database
 - Terraform creates and manages the AWS infrastructure, with Ansible providing provisioning.
-- HTTPS is setup using AWS Certificate Managers which validates and manages certificates on the Elastic Load Balancer, which uses the SNI protocol.
+- HTTPS is setup using AWS Certificate Manager which validates and manages certificates on the Elastic Load Balancer, which uses the SNI protocol, and on the Cloudfront distribution.
 Validation via DNS
-- Regarding the DB migration, Terraform RDS S3 Import process (using RestoreDBInstanceFromS3) is automated whereby DB content is backed up to an S3 bucket using percona and then loaded into a new RDS instance
+- Regarding the DB migration, Terraform RDS S3 Import process (using RestoreDBInstanceFromS3) is automated whereby DB content is backed up to an S3 bucket using percona and then loaded into a new RDS instance.
+RestoreDBInstanceFromS3 uses mysql 5.7.22
 - Autoscaling group with Cloudwatch metrics based on CPU Utilization are created.
 - terraform user_data & template are used for provisioning
 - ansible-pull is used to pull an ansible playbook from github that then retrieves and executes a set of ansible roles from an s3 bucket